a20351766/mchain1.2/docs/source/Fabric-FAQ.rst

   Support for additional languages and the development of a templating language have been discussed, and more details will be released in the near future.

-  It is also possible to build Hyperledger Fabric applications using `Hyperledger Composer <https://hyperledger.github.io/composer/>`__.
+  It is also possible to build Hyperledger Mchain applications using `Hyperledger Composer <https://hyperledger.github.io/composer/>`__.

 :Question:
-  Does the Hyperledger Fabric have native currency?
+  Does the Hyperledger Mchain have native currency?

 :Answer:
   No. However, if you really need a native currency for your chain network,